 Definitions

-- n.
-An instrument for ascertaining, measuring, or exhibiting the properties of polarized light or for studying the interactions of polarized light with optically transparent media.
+- noun An instrument for ascertaining, measuring, or exhibiting the properties of polarized light or for studying the interactions of polarized light with optically transparent media.

-- n.
-An optical instrument, various forms of which have been contrived, for exhibiting the polarization of light, or for examining substances in polarized light.
-The essential parts of the instrument are the polarizing and analyzing plates or prisms, and these are formed either from natural crystals or of a series of reflecting surfaces, as of glass, artificially joined together.
-(See
+- noun An optical instrument, various forms of which have been contrived, for exhibiting the polarization of light, or for examining substances in polarized light.

-- n.
-(Opt.)
+- noun (Opt.)
 An instrument consisting essentially of a polarizer and an analyzer, used for polarizing light, and analyzing its properties.

-- n. an optical device used to measure the rotation of the plane of vibration of polarized light
+- noun an optical device used to measure the rotation of the plane of vibration of polarized light

 Examples